 Before describing the algorithm, we introduce some notation.
 We will need to differentiate between two types of variables.
-Some we sum over or are arguments to a function; others are clamped at specific values, e.g., because they are part of the evidence.
+One type will be variables that we sum over or are arguments to a function; the other type are clamped at specific values, e.g., because they are part of the evidence.